Xentrk/x3mRouting/README.md

     sh /jffs/scripts/x3mRouting/load_DNSMASQ_ipset_iface.sh 2 CBS_WEB cbs.com,cbsnews.com,cbssports.com,cbsaavideo.com,omtrdc.net,akamaihd.net,irdeto.com,cbsi.com,cbsig.net
     sh /jffs/scripts/x3mRouting/load_DNSMASQ_ipset_iface.sh 3 BBC_WEB bbc.co.uk,bbc.com,bbc.gscontxt.net,bbci.co.uk,bbctvapps.co.uk,ssl-bbcsmarttv.2cnt.net,llnwd.net

+### How to identify domain names
+1. Open up a desktop browser session and go to the home page for the streaming service.
+Right click on the page and select the option to view the page source code.
+In Firefox, the option is **View Page Source**.
+Search for the words **".com"** and **".net"**.

+2. Use the **"Follow the log file"** option of [Diversion](https://diversion.ch) ad blocker to filter the log file view by LAN Client to see what domain names are being looked up.

-### How to determine AS Numbers for streaming services.
+### How to determine AS Numbers for streaming services
 Use the site [https://bgp.he.net](https://bgp.he.net/) to find AS Numbers for streaming services.
 You can type the name of the streaming service in the **search box** or an IP address.

 Alternatively, you can use the **nslookup** command to find the IP address of a domain name.
 Then use the **whob** command to find the AS Number of the IP address.